FabmanHQ/fabman-api/sections/webhooks.md

 * `id` is a unique id for this event
 * `type` denotes the [type of the event](#event-types)
-* `createdAt` shows when the event was created (which might be different from when the event was finally deliviered)
+* `createdAt` shows when the event was created (which can be different from when the event was finally deliviered)
 * `details` contains detailed information about the event.
 The exact contents depends on the event type.

 After sending the event, Fabman will record the interaction with your application so it can be introspected for debugging.